 This technical brief supports the research, design, and creation of grid-interactive efficient building (GEB) pilots.
 GEBs integrate energy efficiency (EE) and demand flexibility with smart technologies and communications to improve affordability, comfort, and productivity.
-GEBs, which include residential or commercial buildings, also support renewables integration and improved overall building performance.1
+GEBs, which include residential or commercial buildings, also support renewables integration and improved overall building performance.

 This brief also builds on the U.S. Department of Energy's (DOE's) recent publication, A National Roadmap for Grid-interactive Efficient Buildings (Roadmap), which estimated the national potential for energy and demand savings from GEBs and identified pathways forward to achieve it.
-The Roadmap found that over the next two decades, national adoption of GEBs could be worth between \$100-\$200 billion in U.S. electric power system cost savings and could decrease carbon dioxide emissions by 80 million tons per year.2
+The Roadmap found that over the next two decades, national adoption of GEBs could be worth between \$100-\$200 billion in U.S. electric power system cost savings and could decrease carbon dioxide emissions by 80 million tons per year.

 Although GEBs have much to offer, nascent technologies and the difficulties associated with connecting loads in, and across, buildings and responding in a coordinated way to building and utility system needs can make implementing GEBs relatively complex and challenging.
 Pilots are critical to addressing the challenges associated with development and implementation of GEBs and identifying replicable solutions.
-Pilot designers may want to determine the types of GEB resources with the potential to address system needs (capacity, energy, voltage, frequency).
+Pilots may help reveal the types of GEB resources best suited to address potential grid or energy market needs.
 Pilots can be used to help understand the costs, such as technical components and systems required for interactivity, management, and operations control, of meeting system needs through GEBs compared to traditional means.
 Replicability is an important factor that should be considered in designing pilots and transitioning from pilots to demonstrations and full-scale implementation.